SABARISHVELAYUDHAN/reference/README.md

 Square brackets hold arrays<br/>

 ### XML -> eXtensible Markup Language
-XML stands for eXtensible Markup Language
+XML stands for eXtensible Markup Language<br/>
-XML plays an important role in many different IT systems XML is often used for distributing data over the Internet It is important for all web developers to have a good understanding of XML
+XML plays an important role in many different IT systems<br/>
+XML is often used for distributing data over the Internet<br/>
+It is important for all web developers to have a good understanding of XML<br/>

 ## Reference
 [W3School](https://www.w3schools.com/js/default.asp)<br/>